 If you need to terminate an employee for poor performance, you'll need to create a simple termination letter that protects you as an employer.
 Since disgruntled former employees can and often do use anything you put in writing to take legal action, keep the letter simple and straightforward.
 The time for detailing any historical data, the content of interventions, and any other official long term documentation is during the termination meeting. the employment termination letter is, at most, a summary of the data you have shared with the employee along the way.

-To avoid learning everything the hard way, it is strongly recommended that if a manager is keeping the documentation, that your Human Resources staff check the documentation to make certain that it is proper and dated.
-You will want to ensure that the documentation will pass legal muster if you terminate for cause thinking that you have solid documentation—only to find out later that you don't.
+If the employee's manager has kept performance documentation, have your human resources staff check the documentation to make sure it is dated and will pass legal muster.
+You don't want to terminate for cause thinking that you have solid documentation—only to find out later that you did not.

 Before You Send an Employment Dismissal Letter